Ani-RudE/Hotel_Web/README.md

 # Hotel_Web

-A simple Hotel Website built using non-responsive elements of HTML and CSS.
+A simple Hotel Website built using basic elements of HTML and CSS.